UltraScan Version

 where b(0)i are the neutron scattering lengths of the non-H atoms at Y = 0 and n(HExch)i are the number of exchangeable H attached to them (both tabulated in the hybridization table), b(D) and b(H) are the D and H scattering lengths, respectively, and f(NHNExch)i is the fraction of non-exchanged peptide bond H (which is 0 for all atoms except for the peptide bond N atom), all as defined in this panel (see above).
 The perdeuteration field is used by Cryson (see below).

 As for the SAXS Computation options panel, we have listed a series of alternative methods for the computation of the SANS I(q) vs. q curves.
 However, only Cryson (Svergun et al., Proc.
 Natl.
 Acad.
 Sci.
-USA, 95, 2267-2272, 1998) is presently (October 2013) active.
+USA, 95, 2267-2272, 1998) is presently (as of June 2024) active.

 The maximum number of harmonics and the order of the Fibonacci grid can be set in the corresponding fields for Cryson.
 Regarding the Cryson: contrast of the hydration shell field, it is automatically computed from the D2O fraction (see Cryson manual), but the value proposed can be overridden by checking the checkbox provided and entering a different value.